 - The lens should have exceptional optical quality, but not at the expense of functionality.
 This means that they often choose high-end zoom lenses instead of using many prime lenses.

-- The lens should be able to take on rough weather and not fail.
+- Good weather-protection.
+The lens should be able to take on rough weather and not fail.

-- It should be backed by a good service network should it fail while on assignment abroad.
+- It should be backed by a robust service network should it fail while on assignment abroad.
 The spare parts required to fix it should be available with reasonable ease.

-- It should be reliable, and not fail at critical moments.
+- Above all, it should be reliable enough to last for many years, and not fail at critical moments.

 Photographic Style and Final Usage

-Of course, the personal style of individual photographers also plays a crucial factor in the choice of equipment… Is the style of photography more like street photography, or war reportage, or is it something more elaborate with lights, tripod, etc?
+Of course, the personal style of individual photographers also plays a crucial factor in the choice of equipment… Is the style of photography more like street photography or war reportage, or is it something more elaborate with lights, a tripod, etc?